Solar panels in conservation areas: the expert guide

 • Discussing your plans with neighbours and addressing their concerns before submitting your application

-If you put some effort into laying the groundwork for your planning permission application, you'll up your chances of getting approval for your installation.
+If you put some effort into laying the groundwork for your planning permission application, you'll increase your chances of getting your installation approved.

-If you're interested in learning how much a solar & battery system could save you on your energy bills, simply answer a few quick questions below, and we’ll calculate an estimate.
+If you're interested in learning how much a solar & battery system could save you on your energy bills, simply answer a few quick questions below, and we’ll provide an estimate.

 Solar panels in conservation areas: FAQs